Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Introduction

-The remainder of this paper is organized as follows: Section \ref{sec:related_works} provides an overview of previous works and findings related to the study, focusing on the enhancement of immutable data recorders and explainability solutions for robots.
+The remainder of this paper is organized as follows: Section \ref{sec:related_works} provides an overview of previous studies and findings related to the study, focusing on the enhancement of immutable data recorders and explainability solutions for robots.
 Section \ref{sec:system_architecture} delves into the system architecture, offering a detailed description of the designed approaches.
-Section \ref{sec:implementation} details the technical elements of the designed system attending to the proposed architecture.
-Section \ref{sec:evaluation} discusses the experimental process, the scenarios and the variables employed for assessment.
-Section \ref{sec:experimental_results} outlines the obtained results, particularly addressing accountability and explainability metrics.
-Finally, Section \ref{sec:conclusions} summarises the obtained conclusions.
+Section \ref{sec:implementation} describes the technical elements of the system designed for the proposed architecture.
+Section \ref{sec:evaluation} presents the evaluation process, including the scenarios and assessment variables.
+Section \ref{sec:experimental_results} outlines the results obtained, particularly addressing accountability and explainability metrics.
+Finally, Section \ref{sec:conclusions} summarizes the obtained conclusions.

-\section{Related works}
+\section{Related Works}

 In this section, we explore key works related to various domains relevant to our approach.
-It includes progress in understanding how blockchain ensures the immutability of logs, research on the application of event data recorders in robotics, and significant contributions Explainable Autonomous Robots (XAR) field.
-Lastly, we examine the evolution of Large Language Models (LLMs) to provide natural language explanations.
+This includes advances in how blockchain ensures the immutability of logs, research on applying Event Data Recorders (EDRs) in robotics, significant contributions to integrating XAI with blockchain, and XAR.
+Finally, we examine the evolution of LLMs to generate natural language explanations and their advancements in robotics.

-\subsection{Blockchain for immutable logs}
+\subsection{Blockchain for Immutable Logs}

 Blockchain is a decentralized solution that eliminates the necessity for trust in a central authority through its immutable and distributed ledger, composed of timestamped transaction blocks.
-These blocks are linked through hashing and storage of previous block content, ensuring the integrity of transactions.
-Any attempt to alter a transaction in one block requires the modification of all subsequent blocks, resulting in a computationally expensive process.
-As a result, data stored in the blockchain is immutable \citep{Rajasekaran2022,Guo2022}.
+These blocks are linked through the hashing and storage of the previous block content, ensuring the integrity of transactions.
+Any attempt to alter a transaction in one block requires modification of all subsequent blocks, resulting in a computationally expensive process.
+As a result, the data stored in the blockchain is immutable \cite{Rajasekaran2022,Guo2022}.